chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

   - Implement local cache for improved response time.
   - Discuss the number of master and slave databases.
   - Implement a CDN network for content distribution.

 #### Other things to mention:
 - **Traffic Distribution:** Distribute traffic across server pools.
 - **Local Cache:** Use local cache for improved response times.
-- **Database Scaling:** Discuss the ratio of master to slave databases.

 #### Scaling stuff to reference somewhere
 - [[Vertical vs Horizontal Scaling]]